tajwarabraraleef/Registration-using-CNN-STN-ICSTN/README.md

 ### Training

 The code for each setting used in the report are provided.
-Based on which setting you want to run, follow the corresponding folder and find the `cnn_regressor.py`.
+Based on which setting you want to run, follow the corresponding folder and find the `cnn_regressor.py` file.
 Update the directory of the dataset and run to start training.

 * simple_cnn folder contains a simple implementation of using CNN to predict transformation parameters from simple 2D images